Introducing Employee Engagement

 No longer considered merely an intangible, immeasurable HR concept, ‘employee engagement’ is now widely accepted as a key driver of motivation, commitment and productivity in the workplace, and the link between an engaged workforce and business success is recognised across industries.

 However, the extent of the direct financial costs that face businesses with a disengaged workforce are often underestimated.
 Many corporations find it difficult to put a number on the sum of money the business is losing through disengagement, and therefore struggle to justify investments in engagement schemes.
-This whitepaper, along with our new ‘Financial Cost of Disengagement’ calculator, is designed to help businesses:
+This report is designed to help businesses:

 “The only way to do great work is to love what you do.” - Steve Jobs